 Here's a few things you may not have known you can do with Gmail.

+Gmail can be used offline with the right configuration of Google Chrome.
 If you send message while you're offline, your message will be sent while you reconnect, and you can browse through the messages you've already received.

 Did someone send you an invitation with an address?
 Google automatically detects addresses in messages and creates a link to the right of your message asking if you would like to map it.
 It also asks if you'd like to track packages when you receive messages that contain them.